emigort/max-home/README.md

 ### Run the test

-1. To run the test run de command below
+1. To run the test run de command below.
+It's just to verify the json structure is correct

      ```
         php artisan test